Planning a Community Approach to Diabetes Care in Low- and Middle-Income Countries Using Optimization: Numerical Experiments

-\item \emph{Incorporating patient motivational and health states is key to efficient resource use in CHW interventions, especially with heterogeneous patient cohorts.} We observe that the benchmark heuristics spend a significant portion of their CHW capacity on screening new patients rather than providing management visits to patients that are already enrolled in treatment (see Figures~\ref{results-nanohealth-visit-types} and \ref{fig:screening-visits-scenarios}).
+\item \emph{Incorporating patient motivational and health states is key to efficient resource use in CHW interventions, especially with heterogeneous patient cohorts.} We observe that the benchmark heuristics, that do not use any estimates of the motivational states, spend a significant portion of their CHW capacity on screening new patients rather than providing management visits to patients that are already enrolled in treatment (see Section~\ref{sec:nanohealth-visit-types}).
 This results in patients frequently being screened and then immediately dropping from the program, effectively wasting visit resources.
-On the other hand, since EA incorporates personalized behavioral states, it is able to better serve the patient population and target potential patients that are likely to remain in the program for a long time.
-Moreover, the EA personalizes visit frequency for enrolled patients avoiding visiting patients too often or not often enough, which can both lead to drop outs and poor glycemic control.
-At the cohort level, this leads the EA implementations to find an enrollment ``sweet spot" (as seen in Figure~\ref{fig:enrollment-scenarios}) rather than simply growing the size of the program without consideration to presently enrolled patients, leading to large programs where many patients are ignored in favor of screening patients who may not benefit at all from enrollment.
+On the other hand, EA is able to better target potential patients that are likely to remain in the program for a long time, likely due to the incorporation of motivational states and adverse factors.
+Moreover, the EA personalizes visit frequency for enrolled patients, avoiding visiting patients too often or not often enough, which can both lead to drop outs and poor glycemic control.
+At the cohort level, this leads the EA implementations to find an enrollment ``sweet spot" rather than simply growing the size of the program without consideration to presently enrolled patients, leading to large programs where many patients are ignored in favor of screening patients who may not benefit at all from enrollment.

+\item \emph{The performance of our approach is robust to settings with imperfect information.} Specifically, we evaluated a situation where the EA algorithm does not have access to the true patient parameters and estimates them based only on observed FBG measurements (i.e., when a patient is visited).
+These experiments more closely mimic reality and provide insight on how the model may perform without perfect information.
+We also demonstrate the feasibility of using machine learning to forecast patient-level parameters.